Should You Replace Your Boiler?

 Measure the Boiler

 When assessing your old boiler or purchasing a new boiler, make sure it is the right size.
 An oversized boiler will waste energy, and it may be noisy.
 An undersized boiler will work too hard without adequately heating the home, and parts will wear out faster.
 There is no simple rule for assessing the appropriate boiler size for a given size of home.
-Hire a contractor to review your floor plan, ceiling heights, heat loss and heat distribution system to calculate the appropriate size boiler for you.
+Hire an experienced HVAC contractor to review your floor plan, ceiling heights, heat loss and heat distribution system to calculate the appropriate size boiler for you.

 Check the Thermostat

 Also check for an outdated thermostat connected to your boiler.
 Look for an aquastat, which controls the water temperature of the boiler instead of just responding to the ambient temperature in the home.
-A modulating aquastat or outdoor reset takes it one step further.
+A modulating aquastat or outdoor reset takes technology one step further.
 It can adjust the boiler water temperature based on the outside temperature.

 Photo credit: Lennox